What does "in my Father's house are many rooms" mean?

 To better understand how this works, let's use an analogy.
 Let's say that there is a classroom of students in a driver's education course, and the students each sit down at a desk an turn on a computer.
 They open a driving program on the computer, and the program asks them to pick a virtual computer icon.
 The program has a steering wheel, a virtual road, and all the feeling of being in a car driving.
 The student then begins to "drive" inside the program, using the keyboard to operate the steering wheel, accelerator and brakes.

 Some of the students do well at this program and others do not.
 As they each operate the program, most continue to crash their virtual cars in the program, and their icons get hurt and die sometimes.
 But they must continue to replay the program until they learn to drive.

 Some of the students play close attention to not only the rules of the road in the program, but also listen to the teacher.
 The class teacher can walk around the classroom and look over the shoulders of a student as they drive the computer program, and can give them some hints on how to steer better or not go so fast or something.
 These students are apt to perfect their driving within the computer program and be able to pass the course easily because they took the guidance of the teacher.

 Jesus is describing a similar process.
 We are each spiritual beings who are operating these virtual physical bodies within a virtual plane of the physical world.
 It is as though we are sitting at a computer playing a computer program.
 At any time, we can shut off the computer and leave the computer program.
 This is like death.
-The spiritual being leaves the virtual physical world - because these physical bodies are not us.
+The spiritual being can leave the virtual physical world - because these physical bodies are not us.
 They are machines we drive just as a computer operator operates a computer.